WatchOutNewsAgency/wona.github.com/_posts/2017-01-30-sac-general-body-meet.md

 ![Meta Chart](/images/posts/meta-chart.jpeg){: style="width: 90%;"}

 Some changes relating to technical, academic and alumni affairs were intimated by the respective secretaries.
-To the relief of many students, an update on the attendance rule was given, stating that the proposal to increase the attendance to 90% was rejected by 14 of the 21 head of departments, with 3 HOD’s still undecided.d.
+To the relief of many students, an update on the attendance rule was given, stating that the proposal to increase the attendance to 90% was rejected by 14 of the 21 head of departments, with 3 HOD’s still undecided.
 Talks for a Q&A BOT, that can answer any question any student has, are ongoing.
 To ease the process of sharing current institute affairs, a Media Cell in association with Watch Out! and a Broadcasting Channel are to be set up.
-A temporary Alumni Connect on Request portal will be set up(by the second week of february) which will enable crowdfunding by multiple alumni along with internship opportunities, all through a single channel.
+A temporary Alumni Connect on Request portal will be set up which will enable crowdfunding by multiple alumni along with internship opportunities, all through a single channel.

 ### Question and Answer session: